dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/02-prompt-engineering.md

 Standardizing your prompts makes your workflow repeatable and scaleable.
 Two effective frameworks for IDs are:

 ### The RACE Model
-Developed by Infopro Learning (2024), RACE helps categorize the essential components of a prompt:
+A widely used framework that helps categorize the essential components of a prompt:
 - **R**ole: Who the AI is.
 - **A**ction: What it needs to do.
 - **C**ontext: The background info.